 These guidelines and procedures, used in conjunction with District policy, will provide you with guidelines for conducting field trips and explain why it is important that you be fully aware of the responsibilities that you incur on a field trip.
 Understanding these responsibilities will protect your students and could prevent lawsuits.

 First Aid Kits

 An adequate First Aid Kit should be on each bus and in camp at all times.
-Only the Camp Director or his assistant should give first aid unless they are not available.
+Only the Camp Director, or their assistant should give first aid, unless they are not available.

 First Aid Emergency